browserengineering/book/book/scheduling.md

 doesn't also communicate back to the browser thread with a `TaskRunner`.
 That could certainly be done.
-Here I chose to only do it in one direction, because the main thread is generally the "slowest" thread in browsers, due to the unpredictable nature of `JavaScript` and the unknown size of the `DOM`.
+Here I chose to only do it in one direction, because the main thread is generally the "slowest" thread in browsers, due to the unpredictable nature of JavaScript and the unknown size of the DOM.

 The overall control flow for rendering a frame will therefore be: